Mike Andrade

 Mike Andrade (born March 10, 1980) is an American politician serving as a member of the Indiana House of Representatives from the 12th district.
 He assumed office on November 4, 2020.

 Background

-Andrade was raised in the Pilsen neighborhood of Chicago and then moved to Hammond, Indiana as a young adult.
+Andrade was born on March 10, 1980, and was raised in Pilsen Historic District, Chicago, moving to Hammond, Indiana as a young adult.
 Andrade owns and operates a real estate investment firm.
-In November 2020, Andrade was elected to the Indiana House of Representatives for the 12 district, succeeding Mara Candelaria Reardon.
+In November 2020, Andrade was elected to the Indiana House of Representatives for the 12th district, succeeding Mara Candelaria Reardon.